 Lamb and White Beans: So Very French

 I first had a dish like this on a trip to Paris around 2002.
 I was single and living in London and decided to spend a stormy April weekend in Paris on my own.
 I wandered into a small bistro that specialized in food from Provence.
 This dish was the special that night, in part, because lamb is less expensive and more plentiful in April due to Easter.

 High quality olives make all the difference in this dish, so don’t skimp.
 Go to a deli and get a glistening Mediterranean mix, or pick up this great mix from Trader Joe’s.

 Ideally, the lamb should marinate overnight in the refrigerator and be brought back to room temperature before grilling.
 If you don’t have that kind of time, marinate for at least a couple of hours.
-I utilize this same recipe for steaks cut from a lamb leg when serving just two or three people.
-White northern and Cannelloni beans work well.
-I use a mix of fresh rosemary and thyme for the herb mix in the marinade.
+Don’t need a whole leg?
+I use this recipe for steaks cut from a lamb leg when serving just two or three.

 Instant Pot the White Beans